Commercial Buildings

 UVC applications must integrate smoothly into this complexity.

-In commercial buildings, UVC is most commonly applied within building systems rather than visible spaces.
+In commercial buildings, UVC technologies are most often integrated within building infrastructure rather than deployed in visible occupant areas.

 Typical applications focus on supporting: